-Recitals in Greenfield Hall, Pforzheimer Hall, Mikowsky Hall, Miller Recital Hall, and Studio 610 are recorded remotely from the recording studio control room, so you may not see a recording engineer before or during your recital.
+Recitals in Greenfield Hall, Pforzheimer Hall, Mikowsky Hall, Miller Recital Hall, and the Bossi-Comelli Studio are recorded remotely from the recording studio control room, so you may not see a recording engineer before or during your recital.

-Does Myers Recording Studio provide amps and cables for jazz student recitals?
+Does Myers Recording Studio provide amps and cables for student recitals?

 No, students are responsible for supplying their own amplification equipment and cables for all recording sessions, recitals and performances at MSM.